DanRepik/api_foundry/readme.md

 # Developing

-As illustrated in the example there are three main parts to a APIU-Maker implementation;
+As illustrated in the example there are three main components to implementing an API using API-Maker;

 * **Build the API Specification** First is the development of the API specification for the application.
-The focus will be on mapping SQL tables and any custom SQL into OpenAPI elements.
+The focus will be on mapping SQL tables along with any custom SQL into the OpenAPI specification.

-* **Configuration** Then we will look at how API-Maker accesses databases the application reference and how to setup the configuration needed for making connections.
+* **Configuration** Then we will look at how API-Maker accesses databases the application references, and how to setup the configuration needed for making connections.

-* **Deployment** Finally we will look at the deployment and how the resulting provisioned infrastructure integrates into the cloud environment.
+* **Deployment** Finally we will look at the deployment and how to integrate the resulting provisioned infrastructure the cloud environment.

 ## Building an API Definition